 1 Softbox ( I use Elinchrom Rotalux Softboxes)

 2 Radio Flash Triggers ( I use Pocket Wizard Plus III triggers)

 1 Flash Meter (I use Sekonic)

-The key to executing this properly is under exposing the the natural environment by about 2 stops to get a darker more saturated effect.
+The key to executing this properly is under-exposing the natural environment by about 2 stops to get a darker more saturated effect.
 It is usually best to photograph later in the day as it is far easier to overcome the sun.

-Depending on you camera your maximum shutter speed should be no greater than 1/200th of a second to avoid cut off from your lights.
+Depending on your camera your maximum shutter speed should be no greater than 1/200th of a second to avoid cutting off from your lights.

 You will need to properly manage your aperture to get a perfect balance.
-It is a delicate scenario of managing your strobe power, distance of your light and your aperture to over power the sun.
+It is a delicate scenario of managing your strobe power, the distance of your light, and your aperture to overpower the sun.
 Higher powered lights and smaller apertures will make this easier.

 Once you achieved the proper exposure values shoot away.
 The more you know light and the more experience you have the easier this becomes.
-Usual set up time can take about 5 minutes if your well versed in lighting.
-If your not it will take time but eventually it gets easier.
+Usual setup time can take about 5 minutes if you are well versed in lighting.
+If you not it will take time but eventually it gets easier.